-Encourage recruiters to experiment with Al.

-Offer courses on how to improve Al skills.
-"I'm encouraging my team to actively explore and experiment with Al tools to optimise our hiring practices," says Nicky Vallelly, talent acquisition leader at Google DeepMind.
+Encourage recruiters to experiment with AI.
+Offer courses on how to improve AI skills.
+"I'm encouraging my team to take some risks and try some new things and experiment with some new approaches," says Nicky Vallelly, Talent Acquisition Leader at Google DeepMind: the AI research laboratory of Google.
 "It's vital to stay ahead of the curve in this dynamic market."

-Use Al responsibly.
+Use AI responsibly.

-Get up to speed on your company's policies on the use of Al. In addition, create your own set of guiding principles to ensure that you and your team are using Al in an ethical manner.
-For example, Linkedln's guiding principles emphasise that Al technology needs to advance economic opportunity, uphold trust, promote fairness and inclusion, provide transparency, and embrace accountability.
+Get up to speed with your company's policies on the use of Al. Create your own set of guiding principles to ensure that you and your team are using Al in an ethical manner.
+For example, LinkedIn's guiding principles emphasise that Al technology needs to advance economic opportunity, uphold trust, promote fairness and inclusion, provide transparency, and embrace accountability.

 Stay on top of the evolving legal landscape.

-As regulations around AI continue to develop, it will be important for TA to stay up to date and partner closely with legal to ensure AI tools are compliant.
+As regulations around AI continue to develop, it will be important for Talent Acquisition to stay up to date and partner closely with legal to ensure AI tools are compliant.

+9